 - Place the jars in your pressure canner.
 Add about 3" of water and a Tablespoon of vinegar to your canner.
 Tighten the lid to the top.

-- Start with high heat and allow the water to come to a boil and steam begins escaping the vent.
+- Start with high heat and allow the water to come to a boil until steam begins escaping the vent.
 Allow canner to vent for 10 minutes.

 - Place the weight on the vent.
 You'll need a 10 pound weight under 1,000 ft and 15 for over 1,000 ft.